niitsuma/variant_shrink/README.md

 # Advanced:

-You can use your prefer generalize type order.
+You can use your prefer generalizable type order.
+## generalizable type order sequence:
 For example, order:

     bool < int < long < boost::rational<int>  <  boost::rational<long>